 What will you learn

 To specialise in Medisign you are required to complete at least one project worth 9 EC and a thesis project focusing on Medisign.
 Additionally, you need to select at least 9 EC from the Medisign electives list.
 Other projects and modules with a healthcare focus are optional.
+Students can enrol for this specialisation by sending an email to Ron de Vos.
 During the classes and the graduation project the emphasis is on human-center design and communication with the interested.